syedadil010/syedadil010/README.md

 ### I have worked on projects in C++, Java, Python, Clojure and Erlang.
 Here is what I'm currently working on👋

 - 🔭 I’m currently working on ...
-MERN Stack
+MERN stack
 - 🌱 I’m currently learning ...React.js and Express.js
 - 👯 I’m looking to collaborate on ...MERN stack
 - 🤔 I’m looking for help with ...
 Backend Development